Local SEO rarely fails because nothing was done.

 - Place the map pin exactly on your business location

-- Use one standard address format
+- Use one standard address format everywhere

-- Avoid frequent address changes
+- Avoid frequent changes to address wording or landmarks

 Incorrect or Overloaded Google Business Categories